The Birther Bible

 6. And the teacher spake unto them saying, ”Nay, Polycras is the Beast of Many Tomorrows, and like unto a Giant Tortoise”;

-7. ”But one day Polycras will arriveth, for sure and steady is his gait, and the things which interesteth him art few in number.”
+7. ”But one day Polycras will arriveth, for sure and steady is his gait, and the things which interests him art few in number.”

-8. And the faithful were comforted, for yea on s0me distant morrow, a Revelation would cometh, and many new parchments, though none kneweth the day or hour.
+8. And the faithful were comforted, for yea on some distant morrow, a Revelation would cometh, and many new parchments, though none kneweth the day or hour.